Pattern recognition in the nucleation kinetics of non-equilibrium self-assembly

-Having demonstrated that multifarious self-assembly can solve a specific pattern recognition problem based on co-localization, could different molecules be designed to solve other arbitrarily-given pattern recognition problems?
+Having demonstrated that multifarious self-assembly can solve a specific pattern recognition problem, could different molecules be designed to solve other tasks such as recognizing or classifying images?
 Here, the grayscale value of each pixel position in the $30 \times 30$ images is taken to represent the concentration of a distinct molecule.
-Instead of synthesizing new molecules with new interactions to solve the above challenge, we equivalently show that the design problem is solvable with our existing molecules by an optimized choice of a pixel-to-tile map $\theta$, that is by choosing which of our existing tiles should correspond to which pixel position (\figref{fig:phasedesign}[b]).
-In addition to saving DNA synthesis costs, this approach also helps demonstrate that a random molecular design can be exploited, \textit{ex post facto}, to solve a specific computational problem by modifying how the problem is mapped onto physical components, as done in reservoir computing \autocite{tanaka2019reservoir}.
+Instead of synthesizing new molecules with new interactions to solve the above challenge, we show that the design problem is solvable with our existing molecules by an optimized choice of a pixel-to-tile map $\theta$ that specifies which existing tile should correspond to which pixel position (\figref{fig:phasedesign}[b]).
+In addition to saving DNA synthesis costs, this approach helps demonstrate that a random molecular design can be exploited, \textit{ex post facto}, to solve a specific computational problem by modifying how the problem is mapped onto physical components, as done in reservoir computing \autocite{tanaka2019reservoir}.

 We specified our design problem by picking arbitrary images as training sets shown in \figref{fig:phasedesign}[d].
 Note that images in one class share no more resemblance than images across classes, e.g., class H is Hodgkin, Hopfield, Horse etc, though the number of pixels and grayscale histogram were standardized across images (see Methods).
 In this way, the number of distinct images per class (6 in the experiments presented below) tests the flexibility of decision surfaces inherent to this self-assembling molecular system as a classifier.